StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### Add partitions

 For range partitioning and list partitioning, you can manually add new partitions to store new data.
-However for expression partitioning, because partitions are created autocmatically during data loading, you do not need to do so.
+However for expression partitioning, because partitions are created automatically during data loading, you do not need to do so.

 The following statement adds a new partition to table `site_access` to store data for a new month: